tanhuynh226/flashME/README.md

 ## Welcome to Flash.ME!

 ### Inspiration
 Studying for memorization-heavy exams, such as medical school and law school exams, can be incredibly taxing on students.
 While Anki is often the go-to study software endorsed by many productivity youtubers and medical school influencers, we found personally that it lacked visuals.
 Spending too long on a monotone UI can be even more taxing along with the weight of studying tons of information.
 While Quizlet is another strong choice, it lacks the crucial spaced-repetition algorithm of Anki to boost effective studying.
+Thus, we wanted to create something that combines the best of both worlds.

 ### What it does
 This project aims to implement evidenced-based study strategies such as active recall and spaced repetition in a flashcard website while providing users with a fresh and intuitive UI.

+[comment]: <> (Users are able to sign in using OAuth and create flashcard sets.)
+[comment]: <> (While studying, the program is actively analyzing the quality of their response with each flashcard (quickness, whether it's right or wrong))
+[comment]: <> (e.g. low quality answers means the flashcard will appear again sooner)

 Active Recall
 : Testing yourself on information to improve it's strength in your long term memory

 Spaced Repetition
 : Spreading your study sessions over a period of time to combat the "forgetting curve"
+[comment]: <> (You should expand more on how the algorithm works and talk about how there's a lot of factors that it takes into account here when determining the next time that you review the flash card.
+I know you did it in)

 ### How we built it

-We used Python and a spaced repetition algorithm called SuperMemo2 on the back-end.
+We used Python and imported a spaced repetition algorithm module called SuperMemo2 on the back-end.
 SuperMemo2 provided us various values to determine the "spacing" and "repetition" in our study sessions.
-The values "quality" and "easieness" help determine the strength of a user's knowledge of a certain flashcard based on answer similarity and response time.
-The values "repetition" and "interval" help determine the next time a user will come across the flashcard in their study sessions.
+The values "quality" and "easiness" help determine the strength of a user's knowledge of a certain flashcard based on answer similarity and response time.
+The values "repetition" and "interval" help determine the next time a user will come across the flashcard in their study sessions in order to calculate a "review_date".

+User information, flashcard sets, and the flashcards were stored on a MongoDB database that can send or retrieve data at any time.

-On the front-end, we used vue.js to build a responsive single-page website.
+On the front-end, we used vue.js to build a responsive single-page website and Figma to design the user interace.

 * webpage